16th November 2015.

 The Archie audio files are now playable again.

 'What's the Buzz?'
-TRAINING DAYS are held at SOPHIA.
+TRAINING DAYS will be held at SOPHIA three times in 2018.

 SOPHIA is nestled in a beautiful garden and sits in the shade of a huge Moreton Bay Fig tree.
-The setting is tranquil, restorative and a pleasure to absorb.
-SOPHIA is located at 225 Cross Road, Cumberland Park, South Australia - right next door to Cabra Dominican College.
+The setting is tranquil, restorative and a pleasure to engage with.
+It's located at 225 Cross Road, Cumberland Park, South Australia - right next door to Cabra Dominican College.

 To register for a What's the Buzz?
 Training Day, either -